apiato/documentation/_docs/features/hash-id.md

 The `HASH_ID_KEY` acts as the salt during hashing of the ID.
 This should never be changed in production as it renders all previously generated IDs quite difficult to decode and recover.

-You can also set a custom alphabet to be used by the `HASH_ID` by setting the `HASH_ID_ALPHABET` option in the `.env` file to your prefered custom alphabet.

 <a name="testing"></a>

 ## Testing